In this section we introduce the notion of formal series in noncommuting variables, which is the central mathematical object of our formalisation.

 - f = (-R 1R) · f

-In turn, this allows us to define subtraction of series.
+In turn, this allows us to define subtraction of series in the expected way.

 infixr 6 _-_